sporevois/goit-test-task/README.md

 ## Usage

-1. Press "FOLLOWW" button.
+1. Press "FOLLOW" button.
 After then count of followers will increase by 1 and following status inside button area will chenges to "FOLLOWING" with color effect.
 2. Refresh page to make sure that data doesn`t lost